werowe/jina-doc-sample/sample.md

 This constructor will act as an single `indexer`.
 Some points to note:

-* It will let you and `query` this (which?) index.
+* This will let you `query` this (which?) index.
-* The `embedding` vector can coming from any upstream `encoder`.
+* The `embedding` vector can come from any upstream `encoder`.
-* The response message of the pod the corresponding `binary` information is stored inthe key-value index.
+* The corresponding pod response message of corresponding `binary` information is stored in the key-value index.

 This lets the `VectorIndexer` be responsible for obtaining the most relevant documents.
-It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **useful**?  **relevant**?) data and fields from those documents.
+It does this bying finding similarities in the `embedding` space while targeting the `key-value` database to extract meaningful (need better word **useful**?  **relevant**?) data and fields.